ARM-software/vscode-arm-debugger/README.md

 ## Overview

+The complete [documentation](https://developer.arm.com/documentation/108029/latest/Extension-pack-and-extensions) for Arm® Debugger and the other Keil® Studio extensions is available on Arm Developer.

-The Arm® Debugger extension provides access to the Arm Debugger engine for Visual Studio Code by implementing the [Microsoft Debug Adapter Protocol (DAP)](https://microsoft.github.io/debug-adapter-protocol//).
-The Arm Debugger engine supports connections to physical targets, either through external debug probes such as the Arm's ULINK™ family of debug probes, or through on-board low-cost debugging such as CMSIS-DAP based debug probes.
+The Arm Debugger extension provides access to the Arm Debugger engine for Visual Studio Code by implementing the [Microsoft Debug Adapter Protocol (DAP)](https://microsoft.github.io/debug-adapter-protocol//).
+The Arm Debugger engine supports connections to physical and virtual targets:

+- Physical targets.
+Either through external debug probes such as the Arm's ULINK™ family of debug probes, or through on-board low-cost debugging such as ST-Link or CMSIS-DAP based debug probes.
+- Virtual targets.
+Using Fixed Virtual Platform models (FVPs).

+We recommend installing the [Keil Studio Pack](https://marketplace.visualstudio.com/items?itemName=Arm.keil-studio-pack) for Visual Studio Code Desktop to quickly set up your environment.
+You can then [import a csolution example from keil.arm.com](https://developer.arm.com/documentation/108029/latest/Get-started-with-an-example-project/Import-a-csolution-example), [download and convert a μVision project from keil.arm.com](https://developer.arm.com/documentation/108029/latest/Get-started-with-an-example-project/Download-and-convert-a-Keil--Vision-example), [create a csolution project from scratch](https://developer.arm.com/documentation/108029/latest/Arm-CMSIS-csolution-extension/Create-a-csolution-project), or [convert an existing μVision project](https://developer.arm.com/documentation/108029/latest/Arm-CMSIS-csolution-extension/Convert-a-Keil--Vision-project-to-a-csolution-project).

+The Arm Debugger extension works with the Arm CMSIS csolution (Identifier: `arm.cmsis-csolution`), the Arm Device Manager (Identifier: `arm.device-manager`), and the Arm Virtual Hardware (Identifier: `arm.virtual-hardware`) extensions.

-### Supported features
+## Supported features

 The Arm Debugger extension allows you to: